vippsas/vipps-recurring-api/vipps-recurring-api.md

 `due` will define for which date the charge will be performed.
 This date has to be minimum two days (one day in the test environment) in the future and maximum two years in advance.
-The minimum is set to two days because the user should be able to see the upcoming charge in the Vipps app.
-All charges `due` in 35 days or less are visible under the "Payments tab" in the Vipps app.
+The minimum is set to two days because the user should be able to see the upcoming charge in the Vipps MobilePay app.
+All charges `due` in 35 days or less are visible under the *Payments* tab in the Vipps MobilePay app.

-Example: If the charge is _created_ on the 25th, the earliest the charge can be _due_ is the 27th (25+2).
+Example: If the charge is *created* on the 25th, the earliest the charge can be *due* is the 27th (25+2).
 This is so that the user can be informed about the upcoming charge.
 The user is only shown one charge per agreement, in order to not overwhelm the user when doing daily or weekly charges.

 **Please note**: You can request to be put on a "one day minimum" allow list if you have a need to be able to create charges that are `DUE` 1 day after being created.
 This means that a charge can be created to be `DUE` the next day.
-Example: If the charge is _created_ at any time on the 25th, the charge can be due and processed at the 26th.
+Example: If the charge is *created* at any time on the 25th, the charge can be due and processed at the 26th.

 #### Amount

 #### Charge type